li-chiun-lin/CodingCompetitions/GoogleCodeJam/2015_Qualification/infinite_house_of_pancakes.md

 ## Input

-The first line of the input gives the number of test cases, T. T test cases follow.
-Each consists of one line with D, the number of diners with non-empty plates, followed by another line with D space-separated integers representing the numbers of pancakes on those diners' plates.
+The first line of the input gives the number of test cases, $T$. $T$ test cases follow.
+Each consists of one line with $D$, the number of diners with non-empty plates, followed by another line with $D$ space-separated integers representing the numbers of pancakes on those diners' plates.